Bioethics (BE)

 BE 7750 Readings in Bioethics - 1-3 Hours

-Examination of topic-specific readings in bioethics from Hippocrates, through the beginning of the modern bioethics period in Fletcher and Ramsey, and on to the present.
-Readings in the earlier periods may focus on the birth and development of the Hippocratic/Judeo-Christian tradition or classic concepts or works of bioethics.
-Readings in the contemporary bioethicists may place special focus on the secularization of bioethics as seen in such writers as Singer, Engelhardt, and Childress or may explore contemporary developments in topical literature of distinct applied areas of bioethics.
-The course may focus on either classical or contemporary readings.
+Examination of topic-specific readings in classical and/or contemporary bioethics from Hippocrates, through the emergence of modern bioethics in the 1960s and 1970s, and on to the present.
+Readings in the earlier periods may focus on classic concepts or works of bioethics.
+Readings in contemporary bioethics may place special focus on specific authors or may explore contemporary developments in topical literature of applied areas of bioethics.
 May be repeated for credit.

 BE 7800 Personhood in Theological and Philosophical Perspective - 2-3 Hours